 There was a wooded lot two houses down from my home in the neighborhood where I grew up.
 We called it “the woods.”
 At times, the lot became an enchanted forest.
 This was especially true when I invited a friend to play in the woods with me.
-One of my friends shared my enthusiasm for 1950’s horror films.
+One of my friends shared my enthusiasm for vintage horror films.
 We transformed into monsters and created our own scripts using the enchanted forest as our stage.

 One afternoon, I remember playing Frankenstein to my friend’s Wolf Man.
-The scene remains fixed in my memory in crystal clarity forty years later.
+I can still clearly remember scenes from this “play” forty years later.
 When our time together had almost expired, an invisible alarm clock sounded inside me.
 We had to return to my house.
 My friend’s mother would be calling any minute to arrange a pickup.
-I stood at the border of the woods, one foot in the wilds and the other on the neatly mown grass of an adjacent estate home.
+I stood at the border of the woods, one foot in the wilds and the other on the neatly mowed grass of an adjacent home.
 This is the thought that ran through my head:

 Next year we’ll be in seventh grade and we won’t be able to do this anymore.

 Another alarm clock had sounded, only the chimes of this one struck an infinitely more somber note.
-It said the time had arrived to put this chapter of my life behind me.
+The chimes said the time had arrived to put this chapter of my life behind me.
 I was not in the least bit happy at the news.

 Growing up is often associated with pain, and I am certainly no stranger to this experience.
 Growing up is scary.
 We have to separate from the umbilicus of parents, stand on our own two feet, compete for a niche in society, establish loving relationships, become parents, and face death at the end of our journey.
-I’ve never really wanted to grow up.
-To this day I am not a big fan of “putting away childish things.”
+Truth be told, I’ve never really wanted to grow up.
+To this day, I am not a big fan of “putting away childish things.”
 But it seems growing up is something a human being cannot avoid if he or she desires to lead a constructive, creative life.

-Here’s a trick I’ve learned that makes the medicine of growing up a lot easier to take—ladle in generous doses of joy every day.
+Here’s a trick I’ve learned that makes the medicine of growing up a lot easier to take—ladle in generous doses of daily joy.

-I get stuck creatively and psychologically if I’m not experiencing joy on something that approaches a regular basis.
+I get stuck creatively and psychologically if I’m not experiencing joy on some kind of a regular basis.

 Obviously, joy is a precious and elusive commodity.
 It takes effort and a multi-faceted strategy to experience it.
 Joy is the elixir of life in my universe.
 It is the oil that allows this machine called me to run smoothly.
 When I’m feeling joy, I’m more creative.
 My work reaches a higher level.
 I am more motivated.
 I want to expand my heart and mind.
 I want to do what it takes to reach my goals.
 I am more equipped to help others.
-When I’m feeling joy work becomes play.
+When I’m feeling joy, work becomes play.
 I’m back in the enchanted forest with my sixth grade friend.
 Resistance evaporates in the presence of joy.